MLVETDevelopers/mlvet/CONTRIBUTING.md

 └── tools                         holds files for code gen
 ```

+## Development

+To develop new features or fix bugs

 ## Deployment (Releasing the app)

 1. Create a PR into `develop` with the version in `package.json` incremented - [Follow Semantic Versioning](https://semver.org/)